MAGPIE-SFU/saasi/README.md

 We simulate a birth-death-sampling tree, for which we need to specify speciation, extinction, sampling rates and transition rates.

+Simulation is based on the `diversitree` package, by adding sampling events through time.

     pars <- data.frame(state=c(1,2),prior=c(0.5,0.5),lambda=c(3,3),mu=c(0.05,0.05),psi=c(.1,1))

     qij_matrix <- function(k) {